 Through this regional bank, you can apply for most loans online without sacrificing the comfort of walking down to your local branch to meet with a representative in person.
 Its competitive interest rates and wide variety of financial services don’t hurt either.
+But customers aren’t always satisfied with their experience.

 What types of loans does Citizens Bank offer?